openedx/edx-platform/docs/decisions/0019-oep-58-atlas-translations-design.rst

 ----------------------------------

 As of September 2023, there is no centralized method to bundle JavaScript translations in XBlocks.
-Non-XBlock plugins lacks JavaScript translations support altogether.
+Non-XBlock plugins lack JavaScript translation support altogether.

-The de-factor stadnard method for bundling JavaScript translations in XBlocks is to use ``web_fragment`` and load the translations as part of the XBlock frontend static files on every XBlock load.
+The de-facto standard method for bundling JavaScript translations in XBlocks is to use ``web_fragment`` and load the translations as part of the XBlock frontend static files on every XBlock load.